telerik/ajax-docs/api/client/Telerik.Web.UI.RadAutoCompleteBox.md

 The event arguments.

-### dropDownClosed

-This event is fired  immediately after the drop-down container is closed.

-#### Event Data

-#####  sender `Telerik.Web.UI.RadAutoCompleteBox`

-The instance of the RadAutoCompleteBox raised the event.

-##### args `Telerik.Web.UI.AutoCompleteBoxDropDownClosedEventArgs`

-The event arguments.

-### entryAdding
+### dropDownItemDataBound

-This event is fired right before an entry is added to the Entry collection of RadAutoCompleteBox.
+This event is fired for each item that is created during a request to a Web service.

 #### Event Data